PaulB86UK/Kaggle-Jane_Street/README.md

 List of Changes

 --Added Code to load data from Kaggle to google Colab!!
-## --Adding a new line while practicting
+## Learning GIT!
+Doing a Course to learn how to use GITHUB Properly!!
+HAPPY SUNDAYS!
+BY PP